-If you upload a file with a sensitivity label that applies encryption, SharePoint can't process this file so coauthoring, eDiscovery, DLP, and search don't work for this file.
+If you upload a file with a sensitivity label that applies encryption, SharePoint can't process the content of these files so coauthoring, eDiscovery, DLP, and search are not supported for these files.

-If you label a file using Office on the web, any encryption settings from the label are enforced.
+If you label a file using Office for the web, any encryption settings from the label are enforced.
 For these files, coauthoring, eDiscovery, DLP, and search are supported.

-If you download a file that's labeled by using Office on the web, the label is retained and any encryption settings from the label are enforced rather than the IRM restriction settings.
+If you download a file that's labeled by using Office for the web, the label is retained and any encryption settings from the label are enforced rather than the IRM restriction settings.

 If you download an Office or PDF file that isn't encrypted with a sensitivity label, IRM settings are applied.

-If you have enabled any of the additional IRM library settings, which includes preventing users from uploading documents that don't support IRM, these settings are enforced.
+If you have enabled any of the additional IRM library settings, which include preventing users from uploading documents that don't support IRM, these settings are enforced.